viseshrp/workedon/README.md

   -h, --help     Show this message and exit.

 Commands:
-  workedon*  What you worked on, with optional date/time - see examples. db         Perform database maintenance (for advanced users only) what       Fetch logged work.
+  workedon*  Specify what you worked on, with optional date/time. conf       View workedon settings. db         Perform database maintenance (for advanced users only). what       Fetch and display logged work.

 $ workedon what --help
 Usage: what [OPTIONS]

-  Fetch logged work.
+  Fetch and display logged work.

+  If no options are provided, work from the past week is returned.

 Options:
   -r, --reverse        Reverse order while sorting.